GermanLepin/gateway_service/README.md

 ```

 Implemented a payment method.
 Accepts the user ID, bank card information, and amount to pay.
-POST method.

 | Key              | Data type | Description                                     | Example
 |------------------|-----------|-------------------------------------------------|----------- |